 - There are no public toilets inside Buckingham Palace.
 The only toilets available are in the gardens after you go through the State Rooms.

 - The exhibit inside the State Rooms changes every year.
-For 2019, it is a tribute to Queen Victoria to celebrate the 200th anniversary of her birth.
+For 2019, it was a tribute to Queen Victoria to celebrate the 200th anniversary of her birth.

 Our Buckingham Palace Tour